inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

-As I argued in "Boved Son", a  about my son Brian and e subject of rigious communes and cults, one result of proper early instruction in e meods of rational ought will be to make sudden mindless conversions -- to anying -- less liky.
+As I argued in "Boved Son", a  about my son Brian and e subject of rigious communes and cults, one result of proper early instruction in e meods of rational ought will be to make sudden mindless conversi -- to anying -- less liky.
 Brian now realizes is and has, after even years, left e sect he was associated wi.
 The problem is at once e untrained mind has made a formal commitment to a rigious philosophy -- and it does not matter wheer at philosophy